Birth Injury Claims

 During antenatal care, labour, delivery or postnatal care, injuries can occur that may have been preventable.
 An NHS report states that in the UK, 4.3 babies in every 1,000 experience a serious, and permanent, birth injury that will have devastating consequences on the rest of their lives.
 Both mother and baby are vulnerable at this time and both can be injured in the process if reasonable treatment isn’t given.

 Birth injury claims occur when a mother receives inadequate care from healthcare professionals before, during, or after labor.
 If the care falls below a reasonable standard, it can lead to missed diagnoses or untreated issues, causing injury or long-term health problems for the mother or baby.
-In such cases, you may be able to make a birth injury claim.
+In such cases, you may be able to make a birth injury claim for compensation.

 What is a Birth Injury Claim?